zwbetz-gh/zwbetz/content/blog/check-if-a-program-exists-from-your-bash-script/index.md

 ---
-title: "Check if a program exists from your bash script"
+title: "Check if a Program Exists From Your Bash Script"
 date: 2019-04-12T13:55:35-05:00
 toc: false
 ---